Finite-time effects on a first-order irreversible phase transition: Numerical Results

-Figures \ref{fig.PeffCO}(a) and \ref{fig.PeffVac}(a) show the effective value of the pressure $p_{CO}^{eff}$ versus $t_s$ calculated with the peaks of the $CO$ susceptibility ($\chi_{CO}$) and with the peaks of the susceptibility of vacant sites ($\chi_{vac}$), respectively.
+Figures \ref{fig.PeffCO}(a) and \ref{fig.PeffVac}(a) show the effective value of the pressure $p_{CO}^{eff}$ versus $t_s$, calculated with the peaks of the $CO$ susceptibility ($\chi_{CO}$) and with the peaks of the susceptibility of vacant sites ($\chi_{vac}$), respectively.
 Then, the critical pressure of this apparent transition can be extrapolated using a method based on standard scaling laws:

-where $A$ is a constant, $p_c\equiv p_{CO}^{crit}(t_s\rightarrow\infty)$ is the extrapolated transition pressure, and $\nu_t$ is a characteristic time-correlation exponent.
+where $A$ is a constant, $p_c\equiv p_{CO}^{crit}(t_s\rightarrow\infty)$ is the extrapolated transition pressure, and $\nu_X$ is a characteristic time-correlation exponent.

-In order to determine $p_c$ and $\nu_t$, we will apply the $r$-coefficient method described in section \ref{sec:model}.
+In order to determine $p_c$ and $\nu_X$, we will apply the $r$-coefficient method described in section \ref{sec:model}.
 Firstly, we consider the quantity $p_{CO}^{eff}(t_s)-p^*$ versus $t_s$ for different arbitrary values of $p^*$.
 Then, we calculate the coefficient of determination $r$, given by Eq. (\ref{eq:coef_det}), for each value of $p^*$ and look for the maximum value of $r$ that corresponds to the best power law.
-The Figures \ref{fig.PeffCO}(b) and \ref{fig.PeffVac}(b) show the coefficient $r$ versus $p^*$ calculated with the effective pressure shown in Figs. \ref{fig.PeffCO}(a) and \ref{fig.PeffVac}(a), respectively.
+Figs. \ref{fig.PeffCO}(b) and \ref{fig.PeffVac}(b) show the coefficient $r$ versus $p^*$ calculated with the effective pressure shown in Figs. \ref{fig.PeffCO}(a) and \ref{fig.PeffVac}(a), respectively.
 The maxima $r\approx 1$ are indicated with an arrow and correspond to a transition pressure $p_c=0.5266\pm0.0001$ in both cases.

 Figures \ref{fig.PeffCO}(c) and \ref{fig.PeffVac}(c) show on log-log scales the differences $p_{CO}^{eff}(t_s)-p^*$ versus $t_s$ for various values of $p^*$.
 The straight lines are a power law fit for $p_c=0.5266$.
-The fitted exponents are $1/\nu_t=0.402 \pm 0.001$ (figure \ref{fig.PeffCO}(c)) and $1/\nu_t=0.404 \pm 0.001$ (figure \ref{fig.PeffVac}(c)).
-As can be seen in both figures, other values of $p^*$ show deviations from the power-law in good agreement with the r-coefficient shown in Figures \ref{fig.PeffCO}(b) and \ref{fig.PeffVac}(b).
+The fitted exponents are $1/\nu_{CO}=0.40 \pm 0.01$ (Fig. \ref{fig.PeffCO}(c)) and $1/\nu_{vac}=0.41 \pm 0.01$ (Fig. \ref{fig.PeffVac}(c)).
+As can be seen in both figures, other values of $p^*$ show deviations from the power-law in good agreement with the r-coefficient shown in Figs. \ref{fig.PeffCO}(b) and \ref{fig.PeffVac}(b).